 Medicaid members who are placed in a PRTF or EPSDT PRTF setting are not eligible to participate in the Medicaid MCO programs.
 If the Medicaid enrollee is admitted to a PRTF, they will be removed from the MCO effective on the day of admission to the PRTF.
-The PRTF per diem and behavioral health professional services are covered by Magellan of Virginia.
+The PRTF per diem and behavioral health professional services are covered by the FFS service authorization contractor.
 See Chapter 5 for additional information on services that can be billed outside of the PRTF per diem.